The Potential Cost Of The April 2017 Budget

-I am going to make a no BS prediction about the cost to the public of Newfoundland and Labrador of tomorrow’s budget, which you won’t find in the budget papers.
+I am going to make a prediction about the cost to the public of Newfoundland and Labrador of tomorrow’s budget, which you won’t find in the budget papers.
 It’s likely to cost us $100 million a year more in debt financing costs within 5 years – if we can find someone to lend to us.

 The CBC’s financial expert and budget commentator, Larry Short, this morning expressed surprise at the extent of the spending problem.
 Larry recently got under the hood with the financial numbers to do his budget commentary, and he became alarmed by how desperate our situation is.

 Larry likened the situation to a ship going down, and the passengers rowing hard to get to shore in lifeboats.
 Worry later, he advised, about who to hang for the shipwreck!

 I’m not surprised at how desperate the situation is, because I’ve been looking at the numbers for several months.
 But I am alarmed at the scope of the problem and the lack of outside-the-box thinking about ways out of it.
 As Larry points out, equalization payments from Ottawa are not the answer, because we don’t qualify.
 We don’t qualify because we have high per capita revenues!

 What did surprise me, as I researched the fiscal crisis, is that something similar happened to Saskatchewan in the early 90s.
 A significant irony of the situation is that the debt and deficit crisis in Saskatchewan was caused by years of free spending by the neoconservative government of Grant Devine, and it was the newly installed NDP government of Roy Romonow that was forced to tackle their fiscal crisis and wrestle it to the ground.
 A fiscal crisis created by conservatives had to be resolved by socialists, using conservative tools of fiscal discipline and austerity!